austral/austral/docs/walkthrough.md

                3. If `W = 0`, either `R` and `P` can be non-zero (i.e., we can read freely) iff `x` is `Unconsumed`.

-    9. When leaving the body of a `let` statement or `case` clause, remove the linear variables they introduced from the table.
+    9. When leaving the body of a `let` statement or `case` clause, ensure the linear variable(s) introduced is `Consumed`, and then remove it from the table.

 # Body Extraction Pass